-Note in both these passages the prominence of the Genesis narrative.
-This is crucial for how to read them.
+Note the prominence of the Genesis narrative in 1 Cor.
+11. This is crucial for how to read them.
 Paul is commanding the Corinthians to respect the order of things in the old and fallen creation.
 (In this light, the phrase "even the law" fits.
 Elsewhere Paul goes back before the era of Mosaic law to Abraham, to Adam, etc. to make points that apply to communities of faith wider than Israel or to humanity in general.
 This would be an instance where he can appeal not only the whole created order but even the Torah to confirm his point.)

 The Eden narrative is a story of human mutuality of male and female (Gen. 1:26, 2:18-24) which transgression and curse warp into mutual domination (3:16).
 God's word to the woman is that "your desire shall be [to dominate] your husband, and he shall rule over you."
 (See Gen. 4:7 for a parallel in which God advises Cain to master the sin that desires to dominate him.)

 The world was not meant to be a theater for the battle of the sexes, but a garden for cultivating in partnership.
 Paul subtly points to this, and serves his overall agenda in this section of 1 Corinthians, by undercutting claims of male dominance in the very passage in which he is recommending head coverings:

 Nevertheless, in the Lord woman not without man nor man without woman; for as the woman from the man, so also the man through the woman.
 But all things from God (1 Cor.
 11:11-12).